q1e123/BigBlueButton-Attendance/README.md

 Make a config file, following the template. **You need to modify just the right part of each line**

+Before using this script, the spreadsheet needs to have on the first column (A) all student names.

 #### Template

 spreadsheet = the type of spreadsheet (ex: xlsx) .
 If you don't need to use one put -